-Item No. Item Filing Method 10.23 Eighth Amendment to Credit Agreement, dated as of August 24, 2018, by and among Marten Transport, Ltd., borrower, the banks party thereto as lenders, and U.S. Bank National Association, as agent for the lenders Incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed August 28, 2018.
+10.24 Named Executive Officer Compensation Incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed May 13, 2019.
+10.25 Ninth Amendment to Credit Agreement, dated as of August 13, 2019, by and among Marten Transport, Ltd., as borrower, the banks party thereto as lenders, and U.S. Bank National Association, as agent for the lenders Incorporated by reference to Exhibit 10.1 of the Company's Current Report on Form 8-K filed August 14, 2019.
 23.1 Consent of Grant Thornton LLP Filed with this Report.
 31.1 Certification pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, by Randolph L. Marten, the Registrant's Chief Executive Officer (Principal Executive Officer) Filed with this Report.
 31.2 Certification pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, by James J. Hinnendael, the Registrant's Executive Vice President and Chief Financial Officer (Principal Financial Officer) Filed with this Report.
 32.1 Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Filed with this Report.
-101 The following financial information from Marten Transport, Ltd.'s Annual Report on Form 10-K for the period ended December 31, 2018, filed with the SEC on March 1, 2019, formatted in eXtensible Business Reporting Language (XBRL): (i) Consolidated Balance Sheets as of December 31, 2018 and December 31, 2017, (ii) Consolidated Statements of Operations for the three years ended December 31, 2018, (iii) Consolidated Statements of Stockholders' Equity for the three years ended December 31, 2018, (iv) Consolidated Statements of Cash Flows for the three years ended December 31, 2018, and (v) Notes to Consolidated Financial Statements.
+101 The following financial information from Marten Transport, Ltd.'s Annual Report on Form 10-K for the period ended December 31, 2019, filed with the SEC on February 28, 2020, formatted in iXBRL, or Inline eXtensible Business Reporting Language: (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations, (iii) Consolidated Statements of Stockholders' Equity, (iv) Consolidated Statements of Cash Flows, and (v) Notes to Consolidated Financial Statements.
 Filed with this Report.
+104 The cover page from Marten Transport, Ltd's Annual Report on Form 10-K for the period ended December 31, 2019, formatted in iXBRL, included in Exhibit 101 Filed with this Report.